Language-Research-Technology/ldaca-website/content/news/posts/team-member-tip-chenoa-pettrup/index.md

 </figure>

 ### No guts, no story.
-Effective data visualisation is not just about showcasing numbers—it's about telling a story that makes sense for your subject matter and your audience.
+Effective data visualisation is not just about showcasing numbers — it's about telling a story that makes sense for your subject matter and your audience.
 Consider how your data can weave a narrative that engages viewers.
 Visual metaphors, annotation, color and images can help with highlighting information.
 Telling a good story starts with knowing the information that you want to convey and what is at the centre of your data.
 Combining the data with narrative can help convey complex information in a way that is relatable.

 [Storytelling with data](https://trove.nla.gov.au/work/200778188?keyword=Story%20telling%20with%20data%20cole) by Cole Nussbaumer Knaflic  is a great starting point for learning more about how to do effective storytelling with data.